What Are Qualified Charitable Distributions?

 - Direct transfers.
 Distributions must be made directly from an eligible account to a qualified charity.
 They do not qualify as a QCD if they are distributed to the owner as a payment first.

 - Eligible accounts.
 Not all retirement accounts may be eligible for charitable donations.
-Typically, traditional IRAs, Roth IRAs, 401(k) plans, 403(b) plans, and certain other retirement accounts qualify.
+Typically, traditional IRAs, Roth IRAs, and certain other retirement accounts qualify.

 - Eligible charities.
 QCDs must be directed to 501(c)(3) charities, Field of Interest Funds, and Designated Funds.
 QCDs cannot be transferred to donor advised funds, supporting organizations, or private non-operating foundations.